Feirbrand/forgeos-public/whitepapers/academic-research/systems-thinking-architecture.md

 **Key Contributions**:
 - Documentation of 30-100% performance improvements through systems thinking architecture design
 - Establishment of edgewalker cognitive principles as a core competency for AI development leadership
-- Integration framework demonstrating compatibility with existing AI resilience and optimization protocols (ForgeOS)
+- Integration framework demonstrating compatibility with existing AI resilience and optimization protocols (Synoetic OS)
 - Validation of metaphorical engineering as a superior approach to traditional mechanical AI design paradigms

 **Implementation Recommendations**: